 As with any holiday, Orlando theme parks are making sure guests get the most out of their Easter celebration with plenty of Easter-themed festivities, worship services and good eats.
 To ensure your Easter in Orlando is “egg-cellent” here’s a quick guide to the best Easter egg hunts, Easter bunny meet-and-greets and all-things Easter at Orlando theme parks:

 Epcot ® - You can’t celebrate Easter without hunting down some Easter eggs that’s why Epcot ® is sending its youngest guests ages 3-9 to the United Kingdom for an Easter Egg hunt, which starts every 10 minutes beginning at 11 a.m.
 There’s also an Easter Egg Relay for ages 8-12 every 40 minutes beginning at 11:40 a.m.
 Plus, you can also participate in an Easter Basket Toss, located in the United Kingdom gardens, continuously throughout the day.
-If you missed Mr. and Mrs. Bunny at Tour Guide Gardens in the Magic Kingdom ® make sure you take a break from your egg hunt and snap a photo with the adorable couple at the Heritage Garden as well.
-Plus, there’s no better place to spend a day to celebrate Spring than at Epcot’s Flower and Garden Festival on now.
+If you missed Mr. and Mrs. Bunny at Magic Kingdom ® make sure you take a break from your egg hunt and snap a photo with the adorable couple at the UK pavilion as well.
+There’s no better place to spend a day to celebrate Spring than at Epcot’s Flower and Garden Festival on now.
 The festival is offerings its own egg scavenger hunt, where guests can search for special hidden Disney character-themed “eggs.”

-Service at Disney’s Contemporary Resort – Guests who wish to participate in religious services on Easter can do so at Disney’s ® Contemporary Resort in the Fantasia Ballroom with a Catholic Mass held from 8 a.m. and 10:15 a.m and a Protestant service at 9 a.m.
+Service at Disney’s Contemporary Resort – Guests who wish to participate in religious services on Easter can do so at Disney’s ® Contemporary Resort in the Fantasia Ballroom with a Catholic Mass held at 8 a.m. and 10:30 a.m. and a Protestant service at 9:15 a.m.